-A hellhound is a supernatural demonic dog,
+A hellhound is a supernatural demonic dog, found in folklore.

 Hellhounds are beasts of the supernatural, which are known to serve demons.
 Described as demonic pitbulls, hellhounds are ferocious, terrifying entities that inspire fear in humans, demons and even angels.